Filter dashboards and charts

 Select the Metricstore that you want to query.

-3. Filter data on the dashboard.
-From the drop-down lists at the top of the dashboard, select a label and value.
+3. Filter the dashboard.
+At the top of the dashboard page, select a label and a value from the drop-down list.

 image

-You can apply variable replacement to a single chart.
-SLS adds a filter to the upper-left corner of the chart, allowing you to filter its data independently.
-The following example shows how to configure a table to display PVs over different time intervals.
+You can configure Variable Replacement for a single chart.
+SLS adds a filter to the upper-left corner of that chart, which lets you refine its data independently.
+The following example configures a table to view PVs over different time intervals.

-1. On the chart editing page, configure the time range, Logstore, and a query statement that contains a variable.
+1. On the left side of the chart editing page, configure the query time range, Logstore, and a query statement that includes a variable.

 * | select __time__ - __time__ % ${{date | 60}} as time, COUNT(*) as pv, avg(request_time) as duration, request_method GROUP BY time, request_method order by time limit 1000

-1. On the right side of the chart editing page, select Table as the chart type, and then click Variable replacement > Add variable replacement.
+1. On the right side of the chart editing page, select Table as the chart type, and click Variable Replacement > Add Variable Replacement.

-2. In the Variable replacement dialog box, set Variable key to date and Display Name to Time.
-Then, define the values.
-For example, create two options with the Display Name values min and hour and corresponding variable values of 60 and 3600.
+2. In the Variable Replacement dialog box, set Variable Key to date and Display Name to time.
+For the variable values, set the Display Name to min and hour, with corresponding replacement values of 60 and 3600.

 3. In the upper-right corner of the page, click OK.
 Then, click Save.
 In the Save Dashboard dialog box, click Confirm.

 After you save the settings, a filter appears in the upper-left corner of the chart.
-When you select a value, SLS runs the query with the new value.
-For example, if you select hour, the executed query is:
+When you select a value from the filter, SLS reruns the query with the new value.
+For example, if you select hour, SLS executes the following query statement:

 (*)| select __time__ - __time__ % 3600 as time, COUNT(*) as pv, avg(request_time) as duration, request_method GROUP BY time, request_method order by time limit 1000